marijnh/Eloquent-JavaScript/10_modules.md

 ```

 This can be a barrier to composition—if various packages are using
-different data formats to describe similar things, it is difficult to
+different data structures to describe similar things, it is difficult
-combine them.
-Therefore, if you want to design for composability, find
+to combine them.
+Therefore, if you want to design for composability,
-out what ((data structure))s other people are using, and when
+find out what ((data structure))s other people are using, and when
 possible, follow their example.

 ## Summary